Animal Corner

 A Tortoise is a land-dwelling reptile of the order Testudines.

-Tortoises are found worldwide with the most famous tortoise of all, the Giant Tortoise Lonesome George who lives on the Galapagos Islands near Ecuador.
+Tortoises are found worldwide with the most famous tortoise of all, the Giant Tortoise Lonesome George who lived on the Galapagos Islands near Ecuador.
 Tortoises, like their aquatic cousins, the Turtles, have a hard shell which protects their body.

 The top shell is called the carapace (a dorsal section of an exoskeleton or shell) and the bottom is called the plastron (the nearly flat part of the shell structure).
 The carapace and the plastron are connected by what is called the ‘bridge’.
 The shell is covered with scutes which are scales that are made of keratin (the same protein that our fingernails are made of).
 The carapace can help indicate the age of the tortoise by the number of concentric rings, much like the cross-section of a tree.